Igbescobar/minishell/README.md

 # Minishell Overview
-Minishell is a custom implementation of a basic command-line shell, modeled after `bash`[README.md1-3](https://github.com/Igbescobar/minishell/blob/aaffaa2b/README.md?plain=1#L1-L3) It provides a persistent interactive interface designed to parse user input, manage environment variables, and execute commands within a Read-Eval-Print Loop (REPL).
+Minishell is a custom implementation of a basic command-line shell, modeled after `bash` (https://github.com/Igbescobar/minishell/blob/aaffaa2b/README.md?plain=1#L1-L3) It provides a persistent interactive interface designed to parse user input, manage environment variables, and execute commands within a Read-Eval-Print Loop (REPL).

 The project serves as a practical exploration of systems programming in C, focusing on process management, environment handling, and string manipulation using a custom utility library.